jakobo/dotfiles/README.md

 - Sets a bunch of normal defaults for today's code workflows where we get nice things like GUIs
 - Based on the battle tested dotfiles scripts of ["Cowboy" Ben Alman](https://github.com/cowboy/dotfiles) with a few years of divergent evolution

+# Tool Install Priority

+Tools that are installed are either **versioned** and need shimming in order to switch easily, or are **unversioned** and we only install the latest version of a tool.
+Where possible, versioned tools go into `asdf` plugins, while items without a shim or cannot be easily shimmed (php) are installed via homebrew/linuxbrew.

+Core libraries or tools where shimming doesn't make sense are installed via the OS specific package manager:

+- ubuntu @ `init/20_ubuntu_apt.sh`
+- mac os @ `init/31_osx_core_homebrew.sh` (requires homebrew setup to complete)

+In general, higher level abstractions occur later in the `init/` and tools tend towards the higher level abstractions to make their management easier.
+There's a preference to avoid language-specific shims such as `rbenv` or `volta`.
+It's not that these tools are bad, but rather having a single shiming tool makes it easier to reason about when something goes wrong.

 # How the "dotfiles" command works

 When [dotfiles][dotfiles] is run for the first time, it does a few things: